Short-time blowup statistics of a Brownian particle in repulsive potentials: WKB theory, internal region and matching

 \subsection{Odd $n$: internal region and matching}

+For $n=3,5,7,\dots$ the WKB approximation is invalid in a small boundary layer, $x\lesssim s^{-1/2}$.
+This is illustrated by Fig.~\ref{comparison3}, which compares the WKB asymptotic (\ref{WKBansatz}) and~(\ref{S}) for $n=3$ and $s=10$ with the exact generating function, given by Eq.~(\ref{Pi-sol}).
+Here we focus on relatively small $x$.
+As one can see, the WKB asymptotic starts to deviate from the exact one at small positive $x$.
+(By construction, this WKB solution does not apply for negative $x$ \cite{negativex}.)

-For odd $n$ the WKB approximation breaks down in a small boundary layer, $|x|\lesssim s^{-1/2}$.
-This boundary layer is located inside a large ``internal" region, which is defined by the condition $|x|\ll s^{\frac{1}{2n}}$.
+Therefore, we proceed to constructing an approximate analytic solution that would describe the boundary layer $x\lesssim s^{-1/2}$.
+This boundary layer is located inside a much larger ``internal" region, which is defined by the condition $|x|\ll s^{\frac{1}{2n}}$.

 As one can check a posteriori, in the internal region the second term on the left in Eq.~(\ref{Pi-eq}) is much smaller than the other two terms of the equation.
 Neglecting this term, we arrive at the approximate equation

 which is independent of $n$ and very simple.
 Its solution, satisfying the boundary condition~(\ref{BCsymmetric}), is

 where $C=C(s,n)$ is a yet unknown function of $s$ and $n$.
 The applicability domain of the internal solution, $|x|\ll s^{\frac{1}{2n}}$, is determined by the demand that the neglected term $x^n \Pi^{\prime}(x)$ is indeed small.